Pink Floyd- The Wall pt1- Roger Waters, David Gilmour, Nick Mason

-One of the more ironic trivia “bricks” in the original limited staging of The Wall by Pink Floyd upon the album’s release is that, unbeknownst to hardly anyone then outside the band’s tight inner circle, the internal power struggle, dissatisfaction with the contributions of two members, and the thinly veiled attitude of a third had finally resulted in original Pink Floyd keyboard player Richard Wright being forced out.
-Ultimately Wright was hired to play on The Wall tour as a sideman, but Waters insisted that Rick’s severance include a clause forbidding Wright from ever officially rejoining Pink Floyd, a bone of contention that would emerge far into the “endless river” of the future.The original performances of The Wall were so elaborate, so expensive, tickets so limited (Roger Waters refused to do it in stadiums originally ), and the dates so few ( about thirty ) that Roger, David Gilmour, and Nick Mason all lost money touring it, whereas as a salaried employee with expenses paid by Pink Floyd, Rick Wright, was the only one who actually made money!
+Upon the album’s release in late 1979, one of the more ironic trivia “bricks” in the original limited staging of The Wall by Pink Floyd is that, unbeknownst to hardly anyone then outside the band’s tight inner circle, the internal power struggle, dissatisfaction with the contributions of two members, and the thinly veiled attitude of a third had finally resulted in original Pink Floyd keyboard player Richard Wright being forced out.
+Ultimately Wright was hired to play on The Wall tour as a sideman, but Waters insisted that Rick’s severance include a clause forbidding Wright from ever officially rejoining Pink Floyd, a bone of contention that would emerge far into the “endless river” of the future.The original performances of The Wall were so elaborate, so expensive, tickets so limited (Roger Waters refused to do it in stadiums originally), and the dates so few ( about thirty ) that Roger, David Gilmour, and Nick Mason all lost money touring it, whereas as a salaried employee with expenses paid by Pink Floyd, Rick Wright, was the only one who actually made money!

 Apparently Waters reconciled that personal dilemma, as evidenced by his multi-year globetrotting tour.
 This is part one.- Redbeard